scottXchoo/Frontend-Simple-Starter/README.md

-# Simple Template and Easy Starter for Next JS 13+, Tailwind CSS 3.3 and TypeScript
+# Simple Starter for NextJS 13+, Tailwind CSS 3.3 and TypeScript

-🔥 Simple Template and Easy Starter for Next.js 13+, Tailwind CSS 3.3 and TypeScript 🎉 Inspired by "[Next-js-Boilerplate](https://github.com/ixartz/Next-js-Boilerplate)".
+> 🔥 Simple Starter for NextJS 13+, Tailwind CSS 3.3 and TypeScript 🎉 Inspired by "[Next-js-Boilerplate](https://github.com/ixartz/Next-js-Boilerplate)".

 I love [Next-js-Boilerplate](https://github.com/ixartz/Next-js-Boilerplate) project, but there are some libraries I don't want to use, so I decided it was heavy and difficult to use.
 (Thanks to [Remi Wg](https://github.com/ixartz))